 Terminology test: a test assessing your mastery of literary terminology which we will cover early in the semester.

-Corrections: After I grade and hand back each essay, you will hand in corrected drafts with all changes indicated in bold type.
+Corrections: For the first two critical responses you submit and the formal paper, after your work is graded you will hand in corrected drafts with all changes highlighted.
 For specifics, see corrections instructions.

 Final grade breakdown